mikeshardmind/bg3modding/readme.md

 The partially implemented ones that as written would give a choice of features, give the strongest features they could in BG3's balance context.

+  \*Tunnel fighter is considered "Fully implemented", but it has been modified for BG3's balance context.
+Rather than making all opportinity attacks not use a reaction, it gives an additional reaction.

+  This interacts better with other mods that implement things as reactions that are essentially augmented opportunity attacks.

 I haven't seen a way to add a sub selector to a selector, if anyone knows how to implement this, I'd happily update to support the subselection.